Home Beverages

 The Lychee-ni at Red Stix Street Food. | Photo by Red Stix Street Food

-Red Stix Street Food’s Lychee-Ni is exclusive to the Mustang Station location.
-Owner and chef Uno Immanivong pays homage to her homeland with this frosty cocktail, described as “a fragrant whisper of summer evenings in Thailand.”
+Red Stix Street Food owner and chef Uno Immanivong pays homage to her homeland with the Lychee-Ni.
+She described the frozen lychee martini as “a fragrant whisper of summer evenings in Thailand.”
 The Lychee-Ni combines premium vodka, sweet lychee liqueur, and fruity plum wine, garnished with lychee popping pearls.
 Hints of citrus and floral hibiscus shine in every slushy pour.
-Find it at a discount for $7 during happy hour, offered weekdays from 2 to 6 p.m., and all-day Saturday.
+Find it at a discount for $7 during happy hour, offered weekdays from 2 to 6 p.m., and all day Saturday.
 13050 Bee St., Ste.
 140, Farmers Branch, redstixstreetfood.com

 Mambo Taxi at Mi Cocina

 Dallas couldn’t stop at the frozen margarita.
 Two decades after its invention, Mi Cocina upped the ante by swirling a pinot noir- and brandy-based sangria into a hard-hitting Sauza Silver frozen margarita, creating the iconic Mambo Taxi.
 Mi Cocina’s signature cocktail became a Dallas staple, even inspiring its own 5k.
-Every year in June, runners gather at Klyde Warren Park for the Mi Cocina Mambo Miles 5k, benefitting Mi Familia Foundation, where the finishers earn a medal and a Mambo Taxi.
-Various locations, micocina.com
+Every summer, runners gather at Klyde Warren Park for the Mi Cocina Mambo Miles 5k, benefitting Mi Familia Foundation, where the finishers earn a medal and a Mambo Taxi.
+Multiple locations, micocina.com

 YooHoo YeeHaw at Double Wide. | Photo by Double Wide